Contents

 My personal opinion on Zerto:

-Zerto is a rather interesting option for large backup and recovery workloads – as a dedicated backup management platform, it was purpose-built to handle such tasks in the first place.
+Zerto is an interesting option for large backup and recovery workloads.
+As a dedicated backup management platform, it was purpose-built to handle such tasks.
 Zerto’s main solution offers ransomware resilience, data mobility, and disaster recovery in a single package, while also being capable of working with a variety of different storage options.
-It is a Windows-exclusive solution, and the price tag tends to scale up quite fast for large companies, but the ability to perform workload migrations and integrate with different systems is usually worth far more than any price tag for large companies.
-Security and scalability may however, be a significant concern for larger organizations.
+It is a Windows-exclusive solution, and the price tag tends to scale up quite fast for large companies, but the ability to perform workload migrations and integrate with different systems is usually worth far more than its cost for large companies.
+Security and scalability may be a significant concern for larger organizations, however.

 Barracuda

-Barracuda is a fairly unusual company that offers configurable multifunctional backup appliances as their way to provide backup and recovery features.
+Barracuda is a fairly unusual company, in that it offers configurable multifunctional backup appliances as its approach to providing backup and recovery features.
 Barracuda Backup can create backups of applications, emails, and regular data.
-It offers extensive deduplication, data encryption, centralized data management, and plenty of other features in the backup and recovery department.
+It offers extensive deduplication, data encryption, centralized data management, and many other backup and recovery features.

 Customer ratings: